 After all, what is good food without great company?
 And when you can’t hear the person three feet opposite you, the food, location and service, no matter how great, all take a back seat to the ringing in your ears.

-With studies indicating that excessive noise can actually alter the way we taste our food, why aren’t steps being taken towards reducing restaurant noise?
+With studies indicating that excessive noise can actually alter the way we taste our food, why aren’t steps being taken towards restaurant noise reduction?

 DesignModern restaurants have a common flaw – they are designed with looks, rather than comfort, in mind.